 After that episode I have been just writing IRCRs for the missing torque inspections as directed, however I have been doing an additional process I was not told to do--I am writing info paper pickups to hold the jobs open until the IRCRs are processed.
 I suppose those will end up being roller stamped also.

-The rework NCRs I wrote prior to abandoning writing pickups for such missing inspections (per the QOI requirements) at management direction in order to perform the process per (my QA supervisor's) undocumented method of writing IRCRs for such planning errors, which "support the delivery schedule" by not holding up the delivery of uninspected critical torques on jet engines:
+The rework NCRs I wrote prior to abandoning writing pickups for such missing inspections (per the QOI requirements) at management direction in order to perform the process per Nakamichi's undocumented method of writing IRCRs for such planning errors, which "support the delivery schedule" by not holding up the delivery of uninspected critical torques on jet engines: